oracle-samples/weblogic-examples/tutorials/deploy/deploy-petclinic-weblogic-12.2.1.4/README.md

-# Deploy Spring Framework PetClinic on WebLogic release 14.1.2
+# Deploy Spring Framework PetClinic to WebLogic Server 12.2.1.4
-This tutorial demonstrates how to deploy the [Spring Framework PetClinic](https://github.com/spring-petclinic/spring-framework-petclinic/tree/5.3.x) example application on WebLogic Server 14.1.2 running on Oracle Linux host ( for containerized deployment see [Spring Framework PetClinic](/samples/deploy/deploy-petclinic-14.1.2/))
+This tutorial demonstrates how to deploy the [Spring Framework PetClinic](https://github.com/spring-petclinic/spring-framework-petclinic/tree/5.3.x) example application to WebLogic Server 12.2.1.4 running on an Oracle Linux host.
+For a containerized deployment, see [Deploy Spring Framework PetClinic to WLS 14.1.2 running in a container](../../deploy/deploy-petclinic-container-14.1.2/README.md).

 > [!TIP]
 > If you want to deploy the example application to WebLogic Server 15.1.1 (BETA), first follow the [Migrate Spring Framework PetClinic to WLS 15.1.1(BETA)](../../migrate/spring-framework-petclinic-15.1.1/README.md) tutorial, then follow the procedure here.